kateewrightt/TaskMaster/README.md

 Efficient Project Management Through Intelligent Task Sequencing

 ## Overview
-ProjectSolve is an efficient software solution designed to transform project execution by managing task dependencies with ease.
+TaskMaster is an efficient software solution designed to transform project execution by managing task dependencies with ease.
 This system leverages data structures and algorithms to seamlessly organize tasks, ensuring they are executed in a logical and timely manner.
 From reading and storing task information to calculating the earliest task commencement times, ProjectSolve offers a user-friendly interface that streamlines project planning, reduces timelines, and maximizes resource utilization.

 ## How to Use

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Launch the ProjectSolve application.
+3. Launch the TaskMaster application.
 4. Choose from the following options:
     -   **Import Tasks:** Provide a valid path to the file containing tasks to import them.
     -   **Add New Task:** Input the task's name, time cost, and any dependencies (leave blank if none).